oooookk7/machine-learning-a-to-z/README.md

 ## Setup

 1. Ensure that `> python 3.6` is installed and Java JRE `8`.
+2. Ensure that jupyter notebook [is installed](https://jupyter.org/install).
-2. Run `pip install -r requirements.txt`.
-Ensure th
+3. Run `pip install -r requirements.txt`.
-3. Install Stanford CRF NER [here](https://nlp.stanford.edu/software/CRF-NER.html), Stanford CoreNLP parser [here](https://stanfordnlp.github.io/CoreNLP/download.html) and unzip into `07`.
+4. Install Stanford CRF NER [here](https://nlp.stanford.edu/software/CRF-NER.html), Stanford CoreNLP parser [here](https://stanfordnlp.github.io/CoreNLP/download.html) and unzip into `07`.

 These are the notes for each of the sections,